-At the present we live in a golden age for patents and the Patent System where patents are ever so much more valuable and enforceable.
-It was ushered in by the Court of Appeals of the Federal Circuit (CAFC) which went into operation on October 1, 1982 and is a very special institution in our Patent World.
-The CAFC is a combination of the former Court of Customs and Patent Appeals (CCPA) and Court of Claims and was formed to assume sole jurisdiction over appeals in patent cases from all federal district courts as well as to retain jurisdiction for appeals in patent and trademark cases from the Patent and Trademark Office.
-It was intended by this action to harmonize the varying bodies of law developed in the different Circuit Courts and to eliminate forum shopping.
+The CAFC is a very special institution in the Patent World.
+It went into operation on October 1, 1982 and ushered in a new era.
+A golden age for patents and the patent system where patents are ever so much more valuable and enforceable.
+The CAFC is a combination of the former Court of Customs and patent Appeals (CCPA) and Court of Claims and was formed to assume sole jurisdiction over appeals in patent cases from all federal district courts as well as to retain jurisdiction for appeals in patent and trademark cases from the Patent and Trademark Office.
+It was intended by this action to harmonize the varying bodies of law developed in the different Circuit courts and to eliminate forum shopping.

-Due to the existence of the CAFC our Patent System has been revitalized.
-Patents are indeed more valuable and the courts "read the riot act" to infringers.
-This, of course, is good news to any patent holders be they large or small, and to R&D-minded companies and entrepreneurs alike.
-And this is proclaimed by such general business periodicals as "Fortune", "Dunn's Business Month", "Chemical Week" and "Business Week" which had articles in recent issues with such titles as "The Surprising New Power of Patents", "Patents: Potent Weapon for High Tech Companies", and "Washington's Pro Patent Court".and "The Battle Raging over Intellectual Property".
-The "Fortune" article about the surprising new power of patents carried the following interesting byline.
+Due to the existence of the CAFC the patent system has been revitalized.
+Patents are more valuable and the courts "read the riot act" to infringers.
+This, if course, good news to large patent holders and R&D-minded companies like ours.
+And this is proclaimed by such general business periodicals as "Fortune", "Dunn's Business Month" and "Chemical Week" which had articles in recent issues with such titles as "The Surprising New Power of Patents", "Patents: Potent Weapon for High Tech Companies", and "Washington's Pro Patent Court".
+The "Fortune" article about the s"surprising new poer of patents" carried the following interesting byline.
 "Thanks mostly to a new appeals court, patent holders are winning many more suits against infringers.
 Damage awards have driven some defendants close to bankruptcy.
 Companies with patents are going on the offensive; infringers had better rethink."